20 Nov 2022

 What is the history behind the Jolly Green Giant

 Three legendary SAR helicopters have carried the title of the Jolly Green Giant, the HH-3, HH-53 & HH-60.
-There are some who may think the Pavehawk shouldn't be included in the history of the jolly green giant, however I'm not one.
-The reason, simple.
 The CH-3 & CH-53 started the legacy in Vietnam, as they were the only credible assets the USAF had to perform CSAR and adopted the Jolly Green Giant.
 Since the CH-3 & CH-53's have retired the HH-60 is again the only credible USAF helicopter to perform CSAR, and wear the jolly green patch.
-Also the CH-3 & CH-53's were supported by HH-43's in Vietnam (Pedro's), only by chance due their being no other helicopters available, the HH-60 carries this mission too, so, again in my opinion, can use the callsign of Pedro and Jolly while on active duty.
+Also the CH-3 & CH-53's were supported by HH-43's in Vietnam (Pedro's), only by chance due their being no other helicopters available, the HH-60 carries this mission too, so, again use the callsign of Pedro and Jolly while on active duty.

 In the campaigns in the far east in Iraq and Afghanistan the HH-60G worked in both theatres, so posed a unique modern day problem.
 The SATCOM frequencies used by the Pavehawk were the same for both AOR's, so to differentiate where the were working the Jolly callsign was used in the Iraq theatre, & Pedro was used in the Afghanistan theatre.
 Because they were controlled by CENTCOM using one frequency they could differentiate which theatre they were operating in.